Urban Legends: Most Popular Articles

-Fake video supposedly reveals hideous skin condition resulting from use of Head & Shoulders, Dove, or other name-brand shampoo.
+Fake video supposedly reveals hideous skin condition caused by use of Head & Shoulders, Dove, Garnier, or other name-brand shampoo.
 Don't click.
 It's a scam.

 Warning: If you read these terrifying stories about travel and vacations you may never leave home again!